 There is limited research on CSR in Bangladesh.
 As of 2002, TERI-Europe contracted Centre for Policy Dialogue (CPD)to conduct an initial survey of the state of Corporate Responsibility (CR)in Bangladesh.
 The survey covered experiences and perceptions of workers,company executives and public representatives.
 Some of the conclusions of the survey were that the companies appear stronger on policy rather than on practice, around 2/3rd of the companies have policies on sustainable development, the aspects requiring attention are corporate governance, AIDS, human rights and International labour standards.
 Some of the conclusions of the report were that external forces are the main drivers for CR in Bangladesh, need for educating business leaders in CR assustainable and profitable business models, CR for the environment is of low concern and there is scope for partnership between the corporate sector and civil society.

-As mentioned earlier, there are many evidences of corporate philanthropy in Bangladesh, which is different in character from fully developed CSR practice by a company, however small,medium or large in size – local or multination.
 Some commentators have pointed out that only multi-national companies and a few of the leading national companies in Bangladesh have the resources to implement CSR.
 Some others argue that CSR is primarily a political and strategic agenda pushed by policy makers, NGOs and big business.
 Furthermore, it is argued that only export-oriented companies whose customers are in Europe or North America need CSR to comply with the ‘Overseas’ CSR requirements of their buyers.
 This is not a worthwhile debate to pursue rather it is more relevant to pursue; the status of practice of CSR in Bangladesh in a cross section of companies so that effort may be directed towards promoting CSR for better business in Bangladesh to meet global and local needs.
 This CSR survey has been undertaken to gain insight into the same.